The rise and fall of Little Red Dots could be driven by the environment

 \subsection{Revised photometry and potential LRD nature}

-Given the proximity of the sources and the presence of the fuzzy emission, we computed photometry in small apertures of 0.3\arcsec\, around each source, correcting for Galactic extinction, and accounting for flux losses through aperture corrections.
+Given the proximity of the sources and the presence of the fuzzy emission, we computed photometry in small 0.3\arcsec\, apertures around each source, correcting for Galactic extinction, and accounting for flux losses through aperture corrections.
 Photometry is based on PSF-matched images homogenized to the $F444W$ resolution.
-We used the empirical PSFs, obtained by median-stacking non-saturated bright stars \citep{Sarrouh2024,Sarrouh2025}.
+We used empirical PSFs, obtained by median-stacking non-saturated bright stars \citep{Sarrouh2024,Sarrouh2025}.

 Aperture corrections are based on the ratio between the flux enclosed within 2.5$\times R_{\mathrm{Kron}}$ \citep{Kron1980} and the 0.3\arcsec\, aperture photometry in the $F200W$ band, which is not susceptible to contamination from emission lines at this redshift.
-Uncertainties were derived following the procedure described in \citet{Sarrouh2025}, based on the flux in 2,000 apertures placed in blank regions of the sky for 0.3\arcsec\, circular apertures.
-In Appendix~\ref{app:fuzz}, we also considered an additional correction to test the potential fuzz contamination in the tLRD photometry and SED derived properties.
-The photometric points from the tLRD, BBG, and SAT1 are displayed in Figs. \ref{fig:AGN_spec}, \ref{fig:BBG_spec}, and \ref{fig:SAT1_spec}, respectively.
-We ran \texttt{EAzY} to derive photo-$z$s for all the sources, choosing the standard templates augmented with the \citet{Larson2023} set and the intergalactic medium attenuation curve of \citet{Asada2024photoz}.
+We derived uncertainties following the procedure described in \citet{Sarrouh2025}, based on the flux measured in 2,000 0.3\arcsec\, circular apertures placed in blank regions of the sky.
+In Appendix~\ref{app:fuzz}, we also consider an additional correction to test potential fuzz contamination in the tLRD photometry and SED-derived properties.
+Figs. \ref{fig:AGN_spec}, \ref{fig:BBG_spec}, and \ref{fig:SAT1_spec} show the photometric points for the tLRD, BBG, and SAT1, respectively.
+We ran \texttt{EAzY} to derive photometric redshifts (photo-$z$s) for all sources, using the standard templates augmented with the \citet{Larson2023} set and the intergalactic medium attenuation curve of \citet{Asada2024photoz}.

-C1 can only be identified in the short wavelength bands in Fig.~\ref{fig:cutouts}, due to the image's resolution, and its proximity to the tLRD makes its study quite challenging.
-C2, C3, and the fuzzy structure are likely $z\sim0.8$ projections.
-In Appendix~\ref{app:companions}, we include the photometry and SED fitting of C1, C2, and C3.
-In our analysis, we will only consider the tLRD, BBG, and SAT1, for which we have spectroscopic confirmation.
-Table~\ref{tab:coordinates} shows the position of all the sources, together with their photometric and spectroscopic redshifts.
+The companion C1 can be identified only in the short-wavelength bands in Fig.~\ref{fig:cutouts}.
+The image resolution and its proximity to the tLRD make its analysis challenging.
+The companions C2 and C3, along with the fuzzy structure, are likely $z\sim0.8$ projections.
+In Appendix~\ref{app:companions}, we present the photometry and SED fitting of C1, C2, and C3.
+In our analysis, we consider only the tLRD, BBG, and SAT1, for which we have spectroscopic confirmation.
+Table~\ref{tab:coordinates} lists the position of all sources, along with their photometric and spectroscopic redshifts.